emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 **I'm going to also publicly document my notes for the Azure Network Engineer certification (AZ-700) exam.
 I'm currently applying for cloud engineer roles so I think this will augment my skills in the meantime.
 I definitely want to take this exam but I'll probably do that after I actually get the job.**

+## 10.02.2025
+**Today's Topic**
+* AZ-700 - Implement a Web Application Firewall (WAF) Deployment
+________________________

+WAF is a PaaS designed specifically for protecting web applications.
+You can create them on Application Gateways (regional) and Front Door (global).
+You can either configure them per resource or make a policy to apply the policy to different resources.

+You'll need to set diagnostics settings on the resources so a Storage Account and Log Analytics.

+WAF components: Status (enabled/disabled), Mode (detection/prevention), Exclusions (excluded from evaluation), Rules (managed/custom rules), Association (Application Gateway/Front Door).

+## 10.02.2025
+**Today's Topic**
+* AZ-700 - Configure VNet Integration for Dedicated PaaS Services
+________________________

+We're talking about outbound traffic from an App Service to your VNet.
+It depends on if the VNet is in the same region or not as your App Service.
+If it's in the same region, you can connect your App Service directly to the VNet.
+Just deploy it to an empty subnet.

+If the VNet is in a different region, you need a VPN Gateway in the VNet.
+This only works for Windows apps only because this connection requires a SSTP P2S VPN connection which is a Windows proprietary service.

+By defeault, App Service does not work with Azure private DNS zones.

+App Service Environment (ASE) - managed App Service VMs in your VNet.
+It's isolated from your App Service multi-tenancy.
+It requires a dedicated subnet as well and a NSG must be applied to the subnet.

+App Service and ASE are similar.
+ASE is more secure, private, and costs more though.
+It's isolated.

+You can use private endpoints to connect AKS to your VNet.
+You can also use more security so the clusters will use internal IPs only.

+Azure Kubenet is basic networking and Azure Container Networking Interface (CNI) is advanced networking.
+With Kubenet, each node receives an IP address.
+With CNI, each pod inside each node receives an IP address.
+You need enough IPs for CNI obviously.

 ## 09.30.2025
 **Today's Topic**